HL7/fhir-saner/input/pagecontent/measure_automation.md

 localization of models to support variations in organizational workflows and data models.
 Several open source implementations of CQL interpreters are available, but this technology has not yet reached the maturity of other sorts of systems, and it is not always widely available for users of systems supporting FHIR.

+While measures conforming to this guide may use any of the above in expressions, FHIRPath is the preferred format because open source implementations of FHIRPath are [generally available](https://confluence.hl7.org/display/FHIR/Open+Source+Implementations) for multiple platforms including Java, JavaScript, .Net, and it supports most of the necessary functions to support comparisons for measures, including measures with complex date relationships (e.g., Patients acquiring COVID-19 14 days after admission).

 #### Measure Definition Criteria
 A Measure is defined by the computable criteria contained in definitions for the Measure